 Laugh about it.

 I don’t care how serious it is..
 Sometimes it’s really funny.
-My friend was round at my house for my TN party and, without thinking, asked if I had any ice for her drink, only to be met with the reply, ‘are you trying to rub it in that you can have a cold drink?’
+My friend was round at my house for my TN party and, without thinking, asked if I had any ice for her drink – my biggest trigger, which is banned from my house!
 Sometimes it’s absolutely okay to laugh about it.
 It’s okay if I joke that I feel like I’m rattling because I’m full of tablets.
 It’s okay to laugh if I fall asleep during the film I’ve been complaining I want to watch for ages.
 It’s okay to laugh that the cat probably got ahold of my saliva supplements when she was dribbling exessively one day (after everyone knew she was well, of course – thankfully only a bit of nausea!).
 I’d much rather have a (well timed) joke than a look of pity.